Alpes-Maritimes: Primary and secondary education

 The department has 222 nursery schools, 357 primary schools and one special school.
 It also hosts 72 colleges, 14 vocational schools and 22 high schools, to which must be added 65 private schools.

 Higher education

-The University of Nice Sophia Antipolis, in Nice and neighboring areas, was founded in 1965.
+The University of Nice Sophia Antipolis, in Nice and neighbouring areas, was founded in 1965.
+In 2019 it was merged into the new Université Côte d'Azur.

 Higher education is relatively underdeveloped in the department.
 The urban area of Nice has 35,000 students, while Rennes and Bordeaux each have 60,000.

 A campus of the Paris Institute of Political Studies (Sciences Po) was established in Menton in October 2005.
 The Menton campus is dedicated to the relationship between the northern and southern shores of the Mediterranean and the relationship of Europe with the Middle East.

 Several engineering schools are also located in Sophia Antipolis: